Robert Hurt (politician): 2010

 Hurt campaigned against Democratic incumbent Tom Perriello and Independent candidate Jeffrey Clark in the general election.
 Republicans viewed his as a pickup opportunity and poured resources into the race.
 Perriello was listed as one of the 10 most vulnerable House incumbents by Roll Call.
 Hurt was a member of the National Republican Congressional Committee's "Young Guns" program.

 On June 12, Hurt stated that he would "absolutely" participate in debates that included all the candidates, including Independent candidate Clark.
 Just days later, Hurt stated that he would not debate Clark.
 Although the statement was made in response to a direct query from a reporter as to whether he would debate Clark, Hurt's campaign later tried to justify their position by insisting this was untrue.
 Hurt skipped the first debate which was organized by the Senior Statesmen of Virginia, becoming the first candidate to skip the forum since it started in 1996.
 In addition to the first debate, Hurt skipped two subsequent debates one sponsored by the Chamber of Commerce in Nelson County and another hosted by American Legion Post 325 in Danville making a total of three skipped debates.

 Hurt campaigned on his opposition to the Democratic-backed initiatives that Perriello supported, such as health-care reform, the economic stimulus package and clean energy legislation.
 On August 20, Hurt released his first television ad.
 The ad stated that he would fight tax increases, stop Washington's spending and start creating jobs, however he never mentioned his opponents.
 "You definitely see that he's running against Congress as a whole and Democrats as a whole," Isaac Wood, an analyst at the University of Virginia Center for Politics, said.
 "That was very clear.
 He spent just a few seconds introducing himself, then pivoted right away to attack the negative things happening in D.C.
 With voters, that can be effective."
 Another ad from Hurt called Perriello a "rubber stamp" for the policies of President Barack Obama and House Speaker Nancy Pelosi.
 Hurt won with 51 percent of the vote.
 He became the first freshman Republican to represent this district since Reconstruction.
 Virgil Goode, who represented the district from 1997 to 2009, was originally elected as a Democrat, and only joined the GOP in 2002 after serving as an independent from 2000 to 2002.

 2012

 Hurt was challenged by Democratic nominee John Douglass, a retired United States Air Force Brigadier General and former Assistant Secretary of the Navy.
 Hurt won re-election to a second term on November 6, 2012.

+2014

+Hurt was re-elected to a third term in 2014, defeating Democratic nominee Lawrence Gaughan 61% to 36%.